csiben/turtl-rpm/SOURCES/turtl-desktop-0.7-contrib/README.md

 text formated as HTML.
 We call this a 'soft' line break: A line break in the editor, but ignored when rendered in the final document.

-By default, a fresh install (or upgrade) of Turtl Desktop is set to treat a line break as 'hard' and therefore break the text at that line break in the final rendering.
+By default, a fresh install of Turtl Desktop is set to treat a line break as 'hard' and therefore break the text at that line break in the final rendering.

 If you wish to enable traditional 'soft' line breaking, two commandline utilities are provided with the `turtl-desktop` RPM.